tryolabs/django-kitsune/README.rst

 ***********

 A Django Admin app to perform host server monitoring.
 A control panel will be added to the Admin in order to configure hosts, checks and monitor check results.
+Notification rules can be defined to notify administrator users by mail.
+All host shall have access to a common database in order to get information about scheduled jobs and check jobs to run.

 Screenshots: